wh0wfg/LoxInMiniscript/README.md

 RuntimeException and Throw types are only availalbe in catch block, others it will be automatically handled.

-All technical types are subclasses of RuntimeException, besides RuntimeException itself.
+All technical types are subclass of RuntimeException, besides RuntimeException itself.

 | Technical Type    | Type in Miniscript        |
 | -----------       | -------                   |